florentLutz/FAST-OAD-CS23-HE/docs/documentation/models/lcc/models.rst

 Cost of quality control
 ***********************
-Cost of manufacturing quality control, which consist with the cost of technicians and equipments.
+This includes items such as the cost of manufacturing quality control, the cost of technicians and the cost of equipments.

 .. math::